scottvr/magicbiff/Comparisons_and_Examples.md

 ==============================

 recently seen: [asciiart.club](https://asciiart.club/).
 I have added this one because it is presently the top Google result for whatever my search term was and is listed by its title which claims to be an _Online **"HD"** Color Image to Text Converter_ (emphasis on "HD" is mine.)
-To its credit, it also appears to run entirely in browser like my tool, and to either its credit or detriment is quite a bit more code than mine here, and another potential positive point for this one it has selectable options (which mine does not at the moment) but these options might be a con, since I suspect they are the reason the gallery of user-created images all look, well, not great as with the others mentioned avove.
+To its credit, it also appears to run entirely in browser like my tool, and to either its credit or detriment is quite a bit more code than mine here, and another potential positive point for this one it has selectable options (which mine does not at the moment) but these options might be a con, since I suspect they are the reason the gallery of user-created images all look, well, not great as with the others mentioned above.
 I'm not screenshotting, but there is the link above so you can check it out.
 Mayb it is actually capable of nice-looking output with the right selection of options for your input image.